American Football Odds Comparison 2017 | Best Betting American Football Odds

 Over the past few years, American football, particularly the National Football League, has become prominent on online betting sites for non-US customers.
 American football is even making a small foothold in the UK, with at least 3 regular-season games being held in London.
 The UK was the first country to become part of the NFL’s International Series which now sees three regular-season games held outside the United States.
-The 2016 season will see two games in London- the Week 7 matchup between the New York Giants and the Los Angeles Rams and the Week 8 game between the Washington Redskins and the Cincinnati Bengals.
-There will also be a Week 11 game between the Houston Texans and the Oakland Raiders at Estadio Azteca in Mexico City.
-Given American football’s increasing internationalisation, top online bookmakers are now offering more American football offerings on their sportsbook.
+Given American football’s increasing internationalisation, top online bookmakers are now offering more American football betting odds on their sportsbook.

 Besides the professional level, you’ll also find on some online sports betting sites other fundamental parts of the North American football culture: the NCAA, which is the university level which showcases the NFL’s talent of tomorrow and then the smaller Arena Football League.
-In addition, some bookies will also have markets for Canadian and Australian football, this article will ONLY cover the US football markets available for British punters.
+In addition, some bookies will also have markets for Canadian (CFL) and Australian (AFL) football leagues, this article will ONLY cover the US football markets available for British punters.
 We’ll give you the American football odds comparison you need to best capitalise on these markets.
-Plus, we’ll fill you in on any special bonuses available.
+In this American football betting odds comparison, we’ll also fill you in on any special bonuses available.

 - American football betting is primarily dominated by three betting lines that you’ll see in any sportsbook.

 - Most North American punters prefer to handicap the league, making American football a very tempting sport to add to his or her expert punting portfolio.

 - Not all bookies have the same depth of markets and leagues; while the NFL is a pretty universal offering not all bookies will offer NCAA (university-level) and arena football.